mitchellurgero/SquWiki/pages/home.md

 The application folder is where the menu.md and aside.md files are stored.
 - menu.md: The menu top bar that is displayed on every page
 - aside.md: The sidebar displayed on every page

 Both support markdown, HTML, and Javascript.

+### Using config.php to configure your new Wiki ###
+When you open up config.php you will see comments in there regarding how to use everything.